Pete Alonso, Dominic Smith rally Mets past Nationals 11-6

 Seven pitchers combined on a 10-hitter for the Mets, who lost the first two games of the four-game series.
 Jeurys Familia was awarded the win after striking out four over two innings.
 Robert Gsellman, making his first start since Sept.
 27, 2017, allowed three runs in two innings.

 Juan Soto went 3-for-4 and accounted for the Nationals’ first four runs with a pair of homers — a 466-foot blast to right that cleared the second deck in the first inning and an opposite field shot to left in the sixth.
-The first homer was the longest of Soto’s career, surpassing the 463-footer he hit beyond the home run apple in centerf in Monday’s opener.
+The first homer was the longest of Soto’s career, surpassing the 463-footer he hit beyond the home run apple in centerfield in Monday’s opener.

 It was the sixth two-homer game for the 21-year-old Soto.
 He has 60 career homers, tied with Hall of Famers Frank Robinson and Ken Griffey Jr. for the most by a player before his 22nd birthday.